yak1ex/UTF8-Win32API/README.md

 You can see most of the patches in perl-5.18.1.patch add #include only and adjust make configuration.
 Known regressions in Perl tests are some tests in cpan/Win32/t/Unicode.t due to explicit code conversions in Win32 module.

-There are remaining TODO tasks such as argc, argv, environment variables, temporary filename, execl in perlhost.h, FindFirstFileA and so on.
+There are remaining TODO tasks such as a global variable environ for environment variables, temporary filename, execl in perlhost.h, FindFirstFileA and so on.

 Usage for Perl compilation
 --------------------------